idfyed/sample-node-app/README.md

 In the root of the project issue the command `npm start`.
 This will start node.js running a web server on port 3000 by default.
-The port number and some other runtime attributes can be managed trough environment variabels.
+The port number and some other runtime attributes can be managed through environment variabels.
 Look at the code in `src/bin/www`.

 For security reasons the relying party configuration used in the code